Ad Expenditure: US$558bn 2018 GroupM Forecast This Year Next Year Dec 2017

 No advertising agency dominates its home market as completely as Dentsu of Japan.
 Until recently its profile outside Asia was very limited, but Dentsu began to change that imbalance with carefully selected acquisitions.
 The first big break-through came with the purchase of New York agency McGarry Bowen.
 That was topped by the bolt-on of what is now Dentsu Aegis Network, owner of global media networks Carat and Vizeum.

 Now a division of French media group Vivendi, Havas is the last of what was once a sizeable second tier of mid-sized global marketing groups.
 It controls advertising network Havas Worldwide (known as Euro RSCG until 2012) and media network Havas Media, as well as small collection of other agencies, of which the best known is Arnold Worldwide.
 The former flagship of Euro RSCG in Paris has also established a separate identity under the name BETC.

-Beneath the traditional global leaders sits a long tail of diversified providers, amny of whom specialise in only some marketing disciplines rather than a full range of services.
+Alongside the traditional global leaders there now sits a long tail of diversified providers, many of whom specialise in only some marketing disciplines rather than a full range of services.